mahdiatubly/Full_DevOps_RoadMap/Helm.md

         $ helm create [the name of the chart]

-- To make the templates flexible you have to use go templating lanuage to define the the name of the template to make it avialable to use by any number of releases.
-The go template define as following:
+- To make the templates flexible you have to use go templating lanuage to define the name of the template to make it avialable to use by any number of releases.
+The go template defined as following:

         {{.Rlease.Name}}-nginx
         ### Notice that there are a lot of other variable that you can set their values